 Trackers are created automatically when a shipment is purchased through EasyPost.
 For shipments not purchased via EasyPost, a tracker can be created manually using the API.
-Each tracker is continuously updated based on carrier data and reflects both current and historical scan events.
+Each tracker reflects both current and historical scan events.
+When enough location information is available, EasyPost assigns a local time zone to each tracking event.
+If not, timestamps default to UTC.

 Webhooks can be used to receive real-time updates when the carrier provides new information.